top of page

 The LaSalle County 708 Mental Health Board supports nine non-profit organizations that assist the community in providing the following services:

-Rising Demand for Access to Mental Health Care and Addictions Services in the U.S.
+Rising Demand for Access to Mental Health Care and Substance Use Services in the U.S.

 25%